The benchmark could take 40–60s causing the Next.js proxy to drop the

 - Docker & Docker Compose

-- An OpenAI API key (for challenge generation)
+- An OpenRouter API key — https://openrouter.ai

 Setup